seanox/review/README.md

 # Changes (Change Log)
-## 1.4.0 20180207 (summary of the current version)
+## 1.4.1 20180221 (summary of the current version)
-CR: General revision of the application
-CR: General optimization for GitHub
-CR: Filter - Enhancement of the syntax to continue lines with '...'
-CR: Logging - Enhancement of output
-CR: Action - Replace symbol R is no longer supported
-CR: Action - VOID has been changed to VOID:
-CR: Application - Programm argument -v (verbose) is no longer supported
-CR: File Filter - The number of line/character in conditions are no longer supported.
+BF: Correction of the preview and continuation when replacing

 [Read more](https://raw.githubusercontent.com/seanox/review/master/CHANGES)